 Planning a wedding can be a happy, tiresome, and overwhelming affair in a person’s life.
 It can get so busy that sometimes you forget to invite some really important people in your life.
 And because you run around town doing some last-minute appointments or things, you’re bound to bump with someone close that you forgot to invite.

-That is why it is a good idea to keep extra wedding invitation cards on hand in situations like this.
+That is why it is a good idea to keep extra wedding invitation cards on hand or order online wedding invitations in situations like this.
 Not only will you save yourself from the awkwardness, but you also keep a friend for life.

 Protect against Bugs